Al Kharsaah: Geography

 Al Kharsaah has a very low elevation and there is a small amount of vegetation.
 Locals speculate that the area was the site of a meteorite impact, owing to its low elevation and rough surface.
 However, Qatari geologists believe that the area was once a large cave, but that natural factors caused the ceiling of the cave to collapse.

 Infrastructure

 The village has 30 houses, half of which are inhabited full-time, and the other half of which are inhabited only on the weekends by locals who spend most of their time in Doha.
 Public services are limited.
 There are two primary schools; one for boys and one for girls.

-In July 1985, the government announced it had begun a campaign to distribute fresh water to rural villages in Qatar suffering from water shortages.
-As part of this campaign, QAR 5,000 was allocated towards water distribution in Al Kharsaah.
+In July 1985, the Qatari government allocated QAR 5,000 towards fresh water distribution in Al Kharsaah.

 The Qatar Electricity and Water Company (QEWC) designated land in Al Kharsaah for a major solar power project in 2017.
 As part of the project, a solar power plant with a production capacity of 500 MW was planned to be inaugurated by 2020.
 Costs of the projects were predicted to be upwards of $500 million.
 The Al-Kharsaah Solar Power Plant was commissioned in October 2022 with a nameplate capacity of 800 MW as Qatar's first large solar plant.